networkrunt/NetworkRunt/content/post/deploying-dns-and-ntp-using-aruba-fabric-composer/index.md

 ![](screenshot-2021-07-08-at-12.21.55.png "CLI Configuration")

-This is one thing I like about AFC -  the fact I can still go into the CLI and perform changes.
+This is one of the things I like about AFC -  the fact I can still go into the CLI and perform changes.
 I am not locked out or restricted from the CLI in an AFC deployment.
 I have full CLI access so I can go ahead and run all of the commands I am familiar with.

-You can also perform the relevant show commands on the CLI to perform further validation as per the example below.
+You can also perform the relevant show commands on the CLI to run further validation as per the example below.

 ![](screenshot-2021-07-08-at-21.58.42.png "NTP Verification")